richardcyrus/fm-rmx-product-feedback-app/README.md

 I decided to re-implement in Remix, to go back to my roots in web development.
 Other than learning basic TypeScript as part of this (and the initial Next JS implementation), I managed to simplify the app significantly.

-- The `<CommentReply />` component and `React.forwardRef()`:
-  - I'd prefer if this were a traditional function declaration.
-I think it makes it easier to read.
-However, my attempt to convert it, caused TypeScript to complain about the `ref` property when using the component in a recursive manner, I don't know yet how to get TypeScript to not complain (without a `ts-ignore` directive).

 ### Useful resources

 - [My Custom CSS Reset](https://www.joshwcomeau.com/css/custom-css-reset/)